Arpit-Shah/ArtosDoc/docs/source/introduction/test-status.rst

 .. code-block:: Java
     :linenos:
     :emphasize-lines: 19, 28, 37, 46
-    :caption: Example code with multiple unit outcomes.
-TestCase outcome will be **FAIL**
+    :caption: : In this example test outcome for each test unit is different.
+The most sever outcome among all test units will be considered as a test case outcome.
+In this example sever outcome is **TestStatus.FAIL** so test case outcome will be **FAIL**.

     package com.tests;